-Moderate to High Gradient "Riffle Habitat" Macroinvertebrate Metrics
+Moderate to-and High Gradient "Riffle Habitat" Macroinvertebrate Metrics

 The biological integrity of macroinvertebrate communities in moderate to high gradient streams shall be evaluated using an independent multi-metric scoring system calibrated for each of the three stream community types: SHG, MHG, and WWMG (Tables A-1, A-2, and A-3).
 Threshold values for each community type have been established for each metric that correspond to increasing levels of departure from the natural condition.
-In a site evaluation, the metric or metrics with the greatest departure from natural condition (lowest level of quality) shall be used to assign the community to a level of biological integrity ranging from Poor to Excellent.
+In a site evaluationassessment, the metric or metrics with the greatest departure from natural condition (lowest level of quality) shall be used to assign the community to a level of biological integrity ranging from Poor to Excellent.

 Scoring Community Data.
-Each threshold metric value identifies a level of biological integrity: Excellent, Very Good, and Good.
-Metric values from a macroinvertebrate community assessment that fall within a range immediately below a threshold indicate an "indeterminate" finding for that metric being intermediate between that level and the next lower level.
+Each threshold metric value identifies a level of biological integrity: Excellent, Very Good, and Good, or failing to fully support aquatic biota (Fair or Poor).
+Metric values from a macroinvertebrate community assessment that fall within a specified range immediately below a threshold indicate an "indeterminate" finding for that metric being intermediate between that level and the next lower level.